F. C. Kohli

-Faqir Chand Kohli (19 March 1924 – 26 November 2020) was a co-founder and the first CEO of TCS Tata Consultancy Services, India's largest software services company.
+Faqir Chand Kohli (19 March 1924 – 26 November 2020) was a co-founder and the first CEO of Tata Consultancy Services (TCS), India's largest software services company.
 He was also associated with other companies within Tata Group, including Tata Power Company and Tata Elxsi, and had been President of Indian Information Technology (IT) services advocacy body NASSCOM.

 He was a recipient of the Padma Bhushan, India's third-highest civilian honor, in 2002 for his contributions to the Indian software industry.
 He is referred to as the "Father of the Indian IT Industry", for his contributions to the establishment and growth of the Indian IT industry.

 Early life

 Kohli was born in Peshawar, British India (present day Pakistan), on 19 March 1924, in a Punjabi Hindu Khatri Family.
 He grew up in Peshawar, which was then a military center, and studied at Khalsa Middle School, and later at National High School in the same city.
 He went on to complete BA and BSc (Honours) from Government College for Men, Lahore, at the University of the Punjab, Lahore, where he was a university gold medalist.

 After his father's death during his final year in college, he applied for, and was selected by, the Indian Navy.
 However, while waiting to be commissioned, he applied for, and won a scholarship to Queen's University, Canada, where he went on to complete his BSc (Honours) in Electrical Engineering in 1948.
 He then worked for a year at Canadian General Electric Company and subsequently did his MS in Electrical Engineering from MIT in 1950.